Medication interaction screening for psychedelics

 Why would I need this?

 Psychedelics and ancient sacred plant or natural medicines can be the most intense experience of a lifetime.
-Having next to none or little medical or mental health risks, allows you to talk to retreat organisers or medical staff who are [also] concerned about your health and well being.
-Book a call here.
+Having clarity on your medication interactions and / or the mental health risks, allows you to talk to retreat organisers or medical staff who are [also] concerned about your health and well being.
+Being informed may help with peace of mind for everyone involved.

 Harmful Interactions